 Braised dishes for blustery nights

-We’re taking a detour from our regularly scheduled programming to introduce today’s What’s For Dinner? as a collection of braises: With snow socking much of the East Coast and temperatures dipping into the teens around the country, we’re guessing warming dishes that make your kitchen smell divine are rather appropriate for the week.
+We’re taking a detour from our regularly scheduled programming to introduce today’s What’s For Dinner? as a collection of braises.
+We’re guessing warming dishes that make your kitchen smell divine are rather appropriate this time of year.

 First up, we’ve got five quick braises, followed by braised carnitas, braised fish, and braised cabbage and apples that’s a meal unto itself.